Goeun1001/graphQL/README.md

 Library - [Graphaello](https://github.com/nerdsupremacist/Graphaello)

-If I followed the official document, it was a bit tricky because it was different and there wasn't a lot of data.
+When I followed the official document, it was a bit tricky because it was different and there wasn't a lot of data.
 It was convenient to generate automatically related to Apollo, but there were many cases where I had to open the library source.